-For links to additional software and notes on setup and operation, see www.tima.com/~djones in "closed circuit."
+Under good conditions, images may come in "closed circuit."
 This means that the quality appears nearly as good as a photograph.
 SSTV has a reporting system similar to the RST reporting system used on CW.
 For analog SSTV it is RSV - readability, signal strength and video.
 Video uses a scale of 1 to 5, so a report of 595 would be the same as closed circuit.

-8.2 Analog SSTV Software
+9.2 Analog SSTV Software

 A variety of software programs are available for SSTV (see Table 2).
 Some multimode programs include SSTV and digital modes, while others are dedicated to SSTV.
 One very popular SSTV package is the Windows program MMSSTV by Mako Mori, JE3HHT.

-For more information or to download a copy, visit mmhamsoft.amateur-radio.ca/mms-stv/index.htm.
-MMSSTV will run on a 100 MHz PC, but some features may require a faster processor.
+For more information or to download a copy, visit hamsoft.ca/pages/mmsstv.php.
+MMSSTV will run on an old 100 MHz PC, but some features may require a faster processor.
 Other SSTV software has similar features.

-As explained in the Digital Communications supplement on the Handboook CD, sound card sample rate accuracy is important for some modes.
+As explained in the Digital Communications chapter on the Handbook CD-ROM, sound card sample rate accuracy is important for some modes.
 Analog SSTV is one of them: pictures will appear slanted if the clock is off.
-See Fig 30.
+See Fig 39.
 The MMSSTV Help file includes detailed information on several ways to do a quick and easy calibration (see the Slant Corrections section).
 The best method is the one that uses a time standard such as WWV.
 (Before performing this calibration procedure, you must have the sound card interface connected so MMSSTV can detect received audio.)
-After performing the clock calibration, chances are, the timing will also be correct for transmit.
+After performing the clock calibration, chances are the timing will also be correct for transmit.
 If not, MMSSTV provides a means for making a separate adjustment for transmit.

-8.3 Resources
+9.3 Resources